NadimGhaznavi/Db4E/index.md

   </div>
  </div>

-Realtime visualization of the shares found on the Monero mini sidchain over the last 30 days.
+Realtime visualization of the shares found on the Monero mini sidechain by the miners in the local P2Pool.

 ---